Logo

 Example of a skill gap analysis

 Skill gap analysis varies from case to case, depending on the organization’s specific requirements.
-For example, the following illustrates a leadership skills gap analysis.
+Here’s an example of leadership skills gap analysis:

 Objective: To identify gaps between the current leadership capabilities of individuals or teams and the competencies required to lead effectively within the organization for success.